Delboy/DryDrops/TESTING.md

 - The review section was allowing users to leave more than one review.
 Upon inspection, I realised I had the filter to check if a review by that user already existed wrong.
 In the view, I was filtering by user=request.user.id, when I actually needed user=user_profile.id.

 - When submitting a review of 5 stars, random elements all over the page would turn yellow and stars would appear randomly.
-I realised I had accidentally pasted an i class element with no closing tags in the product-ratings html.
+I realised I had accidentally pasted an I class element with no closing tags in the product-ratings html.

 - The quantity buttons on the product detail page were not responding - Somehow the qty-input class from the input box had been removed.
 As soon as I re-entered them, they began working.